 Hypnosis has a sensational reputation.
 Most people have seen a hypnotist perform, convincing people to forget their own names, bark like dogs, or believe they’re characters in a horror movie.
 Hypnotic powers have been greatly exaggerated in movies and TV shows.

 Many people with depression or anxiety don’t even remember what it feels like to relax deeply.
 Hypnosis can help reacquaint them with the feeling of deep relaxation so they can relax more completely on their own.

 It can also be extremely difficult for for people to consider alternate ways of looking things.
 For example, for many people, pessimism is a way of protecting themselves from disappointment.
 To let go of pessimism may feel like playing football without a helmet.
 Hypnosis can help people be more open to seeing the world differently.

 It’s often said that depressed people are stuck in the past and anxious people are stuck in the future.
 While it’s slightly more complicated than that, there is some truth to this.
 Whether you’re depressed or anxious, your thoughts likely dwell on topics that evoke negative emotions.
 The longer this goes on, the more deeply ingrained these habits of thought become and the harder it is to change them.

 The caveat is that not everyone is susceptible to hypnosis.
-About five to 10 percent of people are highly susceptible, about 25 to 30 percent are hardly susceptible at all, and everyone else is somewhere in between.
+A study from Lynn Ponton, MD notes that about five to 10 percent of people are highly affected by hypnosis, about 25 to 30 percent are hardly affected at all, and everyone else is somewhere in between.
 That means some people will benefit a lot from hypnotherapy, while others will benefit very little, but that’s true of any treatment modality.